mathworks/matlab-teamcity-plugin/CONFIGDOC.md

 ### Run MATLAB Build
 The **Run MATLAB Build** step enables you to run a build using the [MATLAB build tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).
 You can use this step to run the tasks specified in a file named `buildfile.m` in the root of your repository.
 To use the **Run MATLAB Build** step, you need MATLAB R2022b or a later release.

-To configure the **Run MATLAB Build** step, first specify the MATLAB executable to use for the step.
+To configure the **Run MATLAB Build** step, first specify the MATLAB executable and optional startup options to use for the step.
 Then, specify the tasks you want to execute in the **Tasks** box.
 If you specify more than one task, use a space to separate them.
 If you do not specify any tasks, the plugin runs the default tasks in `buildfile.m` as well as all the tasks on which they depend.
 For example, use MATLAB R2023b to run a task named `mytask` as well as all the tasks on which it depends.

 ![run_matlab_build](https://github.com/mathworks/matlab-teamcity-plugin/assets/48831250/2143b968-1692-42e0-b2cf-ba50c8bd170e)